East Grinstead conveyancing FAQs

 Some conveyancing solicitors in East Grinstead carry out the conveyancing on a price per hour basis and other firms will work for a fixed fee.

-Our panel of solicitors work on a fixed fee basis, with no unexpected 'add-ons'.
+Your solicitor will work on a fixed fee basis, with no unexpected 'add-ons'.
 Your quote will set out exactly what you will pay when your home sale or purchase completes.

 I'm buying a property in East Grinstead - what searches do I need?